Lorenzo-Olivar/TechPost/README.md

 ## Description

-My motivation for making this project was to make a full stack application that users can post and comment on anything coding related!
+My motivation for making this project was to make a full-stack application that users can post and comment on anything coding-related!
 I did, however, find this project to be very difficult.
 As far as the state of the application, I need a lot more time and help with coding the back end and a lot of time to make the front end look nicer for sure!
-I am proud of myself of being able to code this project on such short notice considering that my computer broke when I moved, but I do intend on coming back to the project in the future.
+I am proud of myself for being able to code this project on such short notice considering that my computer broke when I moved, but I do intend on coming back to the project in the future.

 ## Table of Contents (Optional)